CanberraUAV/admin/in-progres/SES-presentation.rst

  * More user-friendly ground station software
  * Better positioning accuracy for the UAV
  * Reducing and simplifying setup time
- * Increasing overall reliability of systems (especially the autopilot and failsafes)
+ * Increasing overall reliability of systems (especially the autopilot and fail-safe devices)

 > What's possible?